dbrizov/na-docs/source/attributes/meta_attributes/enable_disable_if.rst

 EnableIf / DisableIf
 ====================
-Can be used to make serialized fields ``readonly`` based on some condition.
+Can be used to make serialized fields or buttons ``readonly`` based on some condition.
 The condition can be a ``field``, ``property`` or ``function``::

     public class NaughtyComponent : MonoBehaviour